⎯ Projects ⎯

 The Beginning: The Altamarea Group was pursuing a storied Upper East Side location for a new French fine dining concept.

 The Middle: The location had union issues, code challenges, and a very particular co-op board.
 We overcame those hurdles and set out to gut renovate the 10,000 sq. ft.
-Park Avenue space and create a concept inspired by the south of France.
+Park Avenue space, and create a concept inspired by the south of France and equally suited to long lunches, celebratory dinners, and people-watching at the bar.

 The Result: Vaucluse came to life with Meyer Davis designed interiors including two beautiful dining rooms, an enchanting bar / lounge, and two perfectly appointed private dining rooms.